niklai99/TriplePendulum/Script/README.md

     6. Ending time equals to 10s
     7. Number of iterations equals to 1000

-3. The user can also choose whether to plot
+* The user can also choose whether to plot

     1. Static figures
     2. Animated figures

+## Features